michellewma/pic40a/README.md

 # pic40a
-Projects for PIC 40A at UCLA - Programming for Internet Taken Fall 2019 with Professor Lindstrom
+Projects for PIC 40A at UCLA - Programming for Internet taken Fall 2019 with Professor Lindstrom